 Once identified the potential users, it is necessary to know what type of functionalities these users expect to find.
-As described in D2.3, to extract all developer portal requirements and understand the user needs, online forms were circulated.
+As described in D2.3 (and successive versions D2.13 and D2.14), to extract all developer portal requirements and understand the user needs, online forms were circulated.
 These online forms that developers had to answer included some general questions about their expertise in semantic technologies, API platform or payments options, and on the other hand, an open question about how developers would like to use the GATEKEEPER developer portal.
 As a result, six functional and usability requirements were identified.
 Table 1, are presented these requirements with a description of how each requirement is mapped as functionality in the GATEKEEPER developer portal.